 Basildon & Billericay U3A is a member of the Association of Essex U3As - which maintains links between neighbouring U3As.
 The Association organises study days, which all U3A members may attend, and is a network enabling members belonging to similar Interest/Activity Groups across the county to keep in contact with each other and share their knowledge and experience.

 In U3A you are part of both a national & world-wide learning organisation.
 The Third Age Trust has been the national support and advisory organisation for the U3A movement in the UK since its creation in 1982.
 It maintains the national website.
-Members of Basildon & Billericay U3A receive “Third Age Matters” and “Sources”, two magazines published throughout the year by the Third Age Trust, and also can borrow from their extensive range of DVDs and other learning/study resources.
+Members of Basildon & Billericay U3A receive “Third Age Matters” magazine published 5 times throughout the year by the Third Age Trust, and also can borrow from their extensive range of DVDs and other learning/study resources.

 And U3A is not just confined to the UK.
 It’s a truly international movement, which began when the seeds for ‘Lifelong Learning for Older People’ were sown at a French Summer School in Toulouse in 1972.
 This led within the year to the formation of the International Association of U3As (AIUTA) and the idea quickly spread to countries all around the world.